Accessibility & Inclusion

 JEDI Knights

-Our passionate volunteer team have been code-named the JEDI Knights, led by their dedicated JEDI Master.
+Our passionate volunteer team has been code-named the JEDI Knights, led by their dedicated JEDI Master.

 JEDI stands for Justice, Equality, Diversity and Inclusion.